ibm-cloud-docs/account/iam-mfa.md

 ## Before you begin
 {: #considerations}

-The following information is helpful to consider before you enable ID-based MFA for your account to ensure that you know how it affects all users in your account:
+The following information is helpful to consider before you enable MFA for your account to ensure that you know how it affects all users in your account:

 * Enabling MFA for all users in your account affects all members of the account.
 If users in your account are members of multiple {{site.data.keyword.cloud_notm}} accounts, they must enroll for MFA at their next login even if they don't intend to use resources in the account where MFA is enabled.
 * API keys for users and service IDs continue to work after MFA is enabled.